citrix/citrix-daas-rest-go/ccadmins/docs/CreateAdministratorInputModel.md

 ### NewCreateAdministratorInputModel

-`func NewCreateAdministratorInputModel(accessType string, providerType AdministratorProviderType, type_ string, ) *CreateAdministratorInputModel`
+`func NewCreateAdministratorInputModel(accessType AdministratorAccessType, providerType AdministratorProviderType, type_ string, ) *CreateAdministratorInputModel`

 NewCreateAdministratorInputModel instantiates a new CreateAdministratorInputModel object This constructor will assign default values to properties that have it defined,